Is a Meghan Markle collaboration with Dior on the cards?

 Rumours are abound all over Hollywood that the Duchess of Sussex’s next step is to sign a contract with the French fashion giant, which could net her a staggering $20million (or some €18.2m) over three years.

-With their popularity dented in the US as well as across the pond, Meghan joining global stars including Rihanna and Jennifer Lawrence as the public face of the brand will likely go some way to rehabilitate their image.
+With their popularity dented in the US and severely damaged across the pond in the UK, Meghan joining global stars including Rihanna and Jennifer Lawrence as the public face of the brand will likely go some way to rehabilitate their image.

+It is fairly unusual for a top royal to collaborate with any brand as the rules on not accepting income from ‘outside’ sources are fairly watertight.
+King Charles’ niece Zara Phillips is an exception in the UK, though, having been an ambassador for Musto’s equestrian wing for several years but she is not as high up the royal ladder as Meghan would be if she hadn’t quit the UK.

+“As a working royal Meghan wouldn’t have been able to accept money as they can’t receive any other income”, Josh Herbert, stylist and founder of Captain Creps, told Euronews Culture, adding, “Although Meghan has been classed as a fashion influencer for years she couldn’t officially become a brand ambassador or be paid to promote a label”.

 The rumours about Meghan potentially becoming the 'Duchess of Dior' come after a Spotify executive dubbed she and Harry "f***ing grifters" following the abrupt end to their $25 million (approx. €22.8 million) deal with the streaming giant.